-A funding portal or broker-dealer that is registered with the U.S. SEC and FINRA and authorized to facilitate equity crowdfunding transactions.
-Activities are governed by the U.S. JOBS Act Title III also known as Regulation Crowdfunding or Regulation CF.
+A funding portal or broker-dealer that is registered with the SEC and FINRA and authorized to facilitate equity crowdfunding transactions through Regulation Crowdfunding.

 A company that raises money by creating and selling securities to investors.

-The sale of investment securities by businesses who do not wish to raise funds through public offerings can seek private placement with a small group of investors.
-Private offerings must adhere to the rules of any one of several SEC registration exemptions.
+The sale of investment securities by businesses that do not wish to become registered public companies with the SEC is referred to as a private offering or a private placement.
+Private offerings must adhere to certain state and federal securities laws and the rules of any one of several SEC registration exemptions.

-General Solicitation: The practice of advertising to potential investors outside of one’s current network with the intent of fundraising, as is now allowed by the SEC for private issuers under particular registration exemptions enabled in the JOBS act (Title II 506c, Title IV Reg A, and Title III Reg CF).
+The practice of advertising to potential investors outside of one’s current network with the intent of capital raising.
+This practice is now allowed by the SEC for private issuers under particular registration exemptions enabled in the JOBS Act (Title II 506c, Title IV Reg A, and Title III Reg CF).

 Testing The Waters

-Communicating with potential investors to gauge interest before raising money or formally registering with the SEC.
+Communicating with potential investors to gauge interest before raising money in a securities offering.

-A share of stock, a promissory note, a bond or any other instrument offered by an Issuer on Rise Up Crowdfunding.
+Security is a fungible, negotiable financial instrument that represents some type of financial value usually in the form of a stock, a promissory note, a bond, or another instrument offered by an issuer on Rise Up Crowdfunding.

 A Central Index Key (CIK) number is issued by the SEC to companies or individuals that file forms with the SEC.
-The number is used to track the filings in electronic databases such as EDGAR.
-For a Reg CF campaign, the issuer and the intermediary both have a CIK number.
+The number is used to track the filings in electronic databases such as the SEC’s online system EDGAR.
+For a Reg CF offering, an issuer has a CIK number.

-If the offering terms include the conversion of a current investment into future equity (for example with a convertible debit or a Simple Agreement for Future Equity, commonly referred to as a SAFE), the startup may include a discount to further reward early investors.
-If and when the investment converts to equity, the investor’s shares would be based on the company valuation discounted by the promised amount.
+If the offering terms include the conversion of a current investment into future equity (for example with convertible debt or a Simple Agreement for Future Equity, commonly referred to as a SAFE), the issuer may include a discount to further reward early investors.
+If the investment converts to equity, the investor’s shares would be based on the company valuation discounted by the promised amount.

 Under Regulation Crowdfunding, non-accredited investors are limited in the amount they may invest.

-- If both your annual income and your net worth are equal to or more than $107,000, then during any 12-month period, you can invest up to 10% of annual income or net worth, whichever is lesser, but not to exceed $107,000.
+If both your annual income and your net worth are equal to or more than $124,000, then during any 12-month period, you can invest up to 10% of your annual income or net worth, whichever is lesser, but not to exceed $124,000.

-In addition to these Investor limits set by the SEC, each Reg CF campaign may have investment minimums set by the issuer raising money.
+In addition to these Investor limits set by the SEC, each Reg CF campaign may have investment minimums set by the issuer raising capital.

 A change to the company or offering terms that would be considered important by a potential Investor.
-Some examples may include a change in company strategy, key contracts, leadership roles, funding campaign closing date, investment terms among many others.
+Some examples include a change in company strategy, key contracts, leadership roles, offering closing date, and investment terms among many others.

-Something given to investors in exchange for their funds while using equity crowdfunding, such as the first run of an actual product, a discount on goods or services, or a shirt, sticker, or small object related to the project or company being funded, or even just a “thank you” acknowledgment.
+Something given to investors in addition to the securities being sold in exchange for their funds while using equity crowdfunding, such as the first run of an actual product, a discount on goods or services, or a shirt, sticker, or small object related to the project or company being funded, or even just a “thank you” acknowledgment.

-In short, return on investment.
-The payback is earned from investing in something.
+Return on investment.
+The payback earned from investing in something.
 Examples include a financial return through stocks such as a dividend payment, or the ability to sell the stock later for a greater amount than what was paid for the stock.

-An event defined in the offering terms where promised future equity converts to shares of the company.
-Good examples of trigger events (also called “exits”) include a company going public (IPO), being acquired by another company or merging with another company.
+An event is defined in certain offering terms where promised future equity converts to shares of the company.
+Good examples of trigger events include a company going public through an IPO, being acquired by another company, or merging with another company.
 Trigger events may also include additional funding rounds as specified in the offering terms.

-If your campaign reaches your maximum target offering amount that is less than the max the law allows ($5 million/12-month period) and other investors still want in, you may choose to accept the additional investments as oversubscriptions.
-On Form C, you must indicate if you will accept oversubscriptions and, if so, how those investments will be allocated.
+If a securities offering reaches the maximum offering amount and is less than the maximum the law allows ($5 million/12-month period) and other investors still want in, the issuer may choose to accept the additional investments as oversubscriptions.
+On Form C, each issuer you must indicate if they will accept oversubscriptions and, if so, how those investments will be allocated.